Soundarya GottapuVizag, Andhra Pradesh, IN

 I love sharing my stories with the world.
 Stories told through illustrations and writing.
-Stories of self learning, nostalgia, environment, mental health, co existence and whatever maybe the need of the hour for this community called Earth.
+Stories of self learning, nostalgia, environment and co existence.

 My deepest inspirations come in the form of simple everyday moments, a good meal, a good conversation or sometimes from struggles.

 Recipes By Soundarya Gottapu

 I have never set foot in Greece.
 So I picked a place that I would love to visit someday - Makrinitsa !
 A small village atop a hill with everything I dream of in a place- cobblestone pathways, ancient architecture, meals made from fresh local produce, spice corridors and pet friendly homestays- All this with a view of the hills!

 A prominent memory from my childhood summer breaks is when we would spend early hours of the morning inside our country home's kitchen which is essentially a hut with mud stoves, hen coops and delicious aroma would fill the tiny space as my grandmother makes a simple rice meal for us.
 All while the warmth from the firewood surrounded us.

 I was craving for some chocolate cookies when I found the perfect yet beginner friendly recipe on ' cafedelites.com. ' Immediately gave it a try, although with low expectations from my skills.
 However, the cookies turned out super awesome - just the perfect crunch yet soft to bite in.

 This is my second week into baking experiments and I tried this simple 3 ingredient cookies and it felt like a great place to start for a beginner like me!
 The good thing about starting with simple, small steps is that it builds confidence in little, delicious portions.

 A scene from the time I visited Switzerland and had the best breakfast ever with an even better view of snow capped mountains and green grass.